dantleech/blog/content/posts/2023-08-27-comparing-paths.md

 - the length of the line between the first and second coordinates is then `length = √(0.75² + 1.1²) = 1.3313`

-So now we can just calculate the length for each segment and sum them all to provide a length.
+So now we can calculate the length for each segment and sum them all to provide a **length**.

 ## Plotting the New Coordinates